Offline storage of cryptocurrencies, typically involving hardware non-custodial wallets, USBs, offline computers, or paper wallets.

 Cold storage provides an additional layer of protection for user funds by air gapping the wallet, i.e. physically disconnecting it from unsecure networks, most importantly the public Internet, when not in use.
 As long as the physical cold wallet remains in a secure location, it is impossible for potential attackers to access the coins stored on it.

-Cold storage is used both by individuals and, especially, by companies whose business model involves holding custody over customers’ funds, such as cryptocurrency exchanges
+Cold storage is used by individuals and, especially, by companies whose business model involves holding custody over customers’ funds, such as centralized cryptocurrency exchanges

-and hardware wallets.
+.
 A paper wallet is simply a physical piece of paper with the wallet’s public and private keys printed on it.
-A hardware wallet is a special device, like a USB drive, which needs to be physically plugged into a computer in order to access funds.
+A hardware wallet is a special device, like a USB drive, which needs to be physically plugged into a computer in order to access one’s crypto assets.